 Welcome to North London, home to some of the most popular postcodes in the capital.
 This place fuses charming village centres with architectural gems and fashionable high streets, so it’s easy to see why half of London’s eight million-strong population have laid down roots here.
 Read on to hear about some of the best places to live in North London.

 Cafes and culture

 Places like Islington and Stoke Newington brag a pleasing mix of hustle and bustle and green space.
 On Islington’s cosmopolitan Upper Street, stylish bistros line up against old-world pubs and contemporary cocktail spots.
-And the district’s Farmers’ Market was actually the first to be set up in London, launched in 1999 by food writer, Nina Planck.
+Also, the district’s Farmers’ Market was actually the first to be set up in London, launched in 1999 by food writer, Nina Planck.
 Today it pulls in big crowds each Sunday, with 30-plus stalls piled high with fresh produce.

 Stoke Newington gives East London’s edgy postcodes a run for their money, with its vintage stores and Art Deco cinema.
 And close-by Highbury is sleepier than its neighbours, with a great line in gastropubs and a much-loved namesake park.